Learn About Dental for Seniors on Medicare

 Total: | $2,724.00 | $2,011.00 |

-If the co-insurance rates in my example seem high, it’s because they are.
-Basically, the plan wants you to have cleanings and checkups in the first two years.
-And that’s fine because this plan offers three free cleanings per year, which average $140 to $180 (full price).
-That means if you use all three cleanings and have an annual checkup with full mouth x-rays, you’re breaking even on the monthly dental plan premiums.
+Most basic plans only cover cleanings and checkups in the first two years.
+And that’s fine because most plans offer two or three free cleanings per year, which average $140 to $180 (full price).
+If you take advantage of the cleanings and have an annual checkup with full mouth x-rays, you’re breaking even on the monthly dental plan premiums.

 How Badly You Need Dental Work